 You also get to meet some very interesting people.
 Some of the extras have been in the business for years and have some great stories and lots of gossip about the stars.
 People come from all walks of life, so there is plenty to chat about in between takes.

 Food and drink are (usually) provided throughout the day, so that’s another cost you don’t have to worry about.

 You are cattle.
 No matter how many times one of the assistant directors tells you how important and special you are… you aren’t.
 All they care about is getting the film shot, and don’t care if you’re happy or not.

-Several times I saw all 300 extras released to go for lunch at the same time.
+Several times I have seen 300 extras released to go for lunch at the same time.
 You can queue for 20 minutes, but 15 minutes in they will be asking people to go back to set.
 Could you ever see the stars missing their lunch?

 You will stand around for ages.
 It might not sound bad, but spending several hours on your feet in an uncomfortable costume can be quite galling.
-I saw many people with bruised and swollen feet/ankles.
+I’ve seen many people with bruised and swollen feet/ankles.